Vehicle Condition Assessment for VRT

 How Vehicle Condition Really Affects VRT

 When Revenue assesses your vehicle for VRT, they're not just looking at age and mileage.
-The actual condition of your car can significantly impact the final bill.
+The actual condition of your car can notably impact the final bill.
 A well-maintained 5-year-old car might pay more VRT than a neglected 3-year-old one.

 What Revenue Looks For